sinedied/articles/articles/azure/build-demo/build-demo.md

 console.log(response.content);
 ```

-Now run the code with `node index.js`.
+Run the code with `node index.js`.
 You should see the response from the model in the console.
 Congrats, you've just built the hello world of AI chatbots!

+### A more complex example

 What if I want to use [RAG (Retrieval-Augmented Generation)](https://aka.ms/ws?src=gh%3Aazure-samples%2Fazure-openai-rag-workshop%2Fbase%2Fdocs%2F&step=1#what-is-retrievial-augmented-generation) to ground the answers using documents?
 Let's update our `index.js` file with the following code: